-- 6. Upfront Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) web-based system and the Income Validation Tool (IVT) which are not available to verify income of applicants, to verify employment, wages, unemployment compensation and Social Security benefit information. - 5.
+- 6. Upfront Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) web-based system (not available to verify income of applicants) to verify employment, wages, unemployment compensation and Social Security benefit information. - 5.
 Upfront Income Verification (UIV) using non-HUD systems. - 4.
-Written Third-Party Verification is received electronically directly from the third-party source, or an original document generated by a third-party, such as paystubs, SSA benefit letter, bank statements, unemployment benefit notices, child support payment stubs, etc. and can also be submitted by the tenant.

-- 3. Written Third-Party Verification Form is a form sent by the Authority directly to the third-party source, such as an employer, completed by the third-party and can be submitted by the tenant. - 2.
+Written Third-Party Verification is received electronically directly from the third-party source, or an original document generated by a third-party, such as paystubs, SSA benefit letter, bank statements, unemployment benefit notices, child support payment stubs, etc. and can also be submitted by the tenant. - 3.
+Written Third-Party Verification Form is a form sent by the Authority directly to the third-party source, such as an employer, completed by the third-party and can be submitted by the tenant. - 2.
 Oral Third-Party Verification will be used when UIV or Written Third-Party verification is delayed or not available.
-The Authority will document the file with the date & time of the phone call; the name of the contacted person & phone number; and the confirmed, verified information. - 1.
-Applicant/Tenant-Provided Documents is used as a last resort when third-party verification is not available such as when numerous attempts were made to obtain third-party verification with no success.
+The Authority will document the file with the date & time of the phone call; the name of the contacted person & phone number; and the confirmed, verified information.

+1. Applicant/Resident-Provided Documents is used as a last resort when thirdparty verification is not available such as when numerous attempts were made to obtain third-party verification with no success.
 The tenant must submit an affidavit or notarized statement of reported income and/or expenses.
 The Authority must document the file why third-party verification was not available.